 It is not advised that you travel if you are in self-isolation.

 If you have tested positive for COVID-19 then it is currently illegal for you to travel.

 You may be at home when your kitchen group goes in to self-isolation.
 If this happens you should remain at home until the kitchen group self-isolation period is completed.

-You may have gome home for a visit - if allowed (you need to check the guidance and alerts for COVID-19 for the area where you are travelling to) - and become unwell.
-If so you need to remain at home and seek medical advice.
+You may have gone home for a visit - if allowed (you need to check the guidance and alerts for COVID-19 for the area where you are travelling to) - and then become unwell.
+If this happens then you need to remain at home and seek medical advice.
 This may include a COVID-19 test.
 You must remain at home until the test results are known.
 If you have a positive test then you must remain at home until you complete your self-isolation period and you are feeling well.
 It is advisable to register this result on the University's Test and Trace pages.
 You should only return to your residences if your test result is negative.

 There are a wide variety of options available for you to:

 - Order food and other essential items online